GFA-DIU/HEAT-ALCBT/README.md

 (.venv) $ python manage.py runserver
 # Load the site at http://127.0.0.1:8000
 ```

+The basic `BuildingCategory` and `MaterialCategory` data is automatically imported through the migrations.

 If `cities_light` is not being loaded, try:
 ```Bash